fcadusims-droid/KESTLER-REPO/the_war_that_eats_its_tail_worldbuilding.md

 At the end, he becomes the unwilling guardian of the diary.
 He does not redeem himself by finding it; he is judged by it.
 His final act is not heroism but refusal: he refuses to let the Ashford children become paperwork, rumor, or three nameless bodies beside the road.

+In the diary edition, Lucien's voice appears only as a frame around the children's testimony.
+He may describe the state of the pages, confess uncertainty, and explain why he preserved the book, but he must not domesticate the horror by interpreting it too neatly.

 ### Private Billy Hargreaves

 A young British soldier near the final line.
 Nervous, working-class, terrified, and not trained for the sight of children emerging from the German side.